 Attach the door to the dishwasher

-Take the cabinetry door and align the rollers with the openings on the front of the dishwasher.
+Take the unit door and align the rollers with the openings on the front of the dishwasher.
 Push the rollers into the openings and let the door slide into place.

-Secure the cabinetry door at the bottom with screws on both sides and cover the holes with the plastic tabs.
+Secure the unit door at the bottom with screws on both sides and cover the holes with the plastic tabs.

 Check the door movement and install the kick plate